MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

 ## Next steps

-Learn more about the [Generic LDAP Connector](microsoft-identity-manager-2016-connector-genericldap.md) reference documentation
+Learn more about the [Generic LDAP Connector](microsoft-identity-manager-2016-connector-genericldap.md) reference documentation.
-Learn more about the[Generic SQL Connector](microsoft-identity-manager-2016-connector-genericsql.md) reference documentation Learn more about the [Web Services Connector](microsoft-identity-manager-2016-ma-ws.md) reference documentation Learn more about the [PowerShell Connector](microsoft-identity-manager-2016-connector-powershell.md) reference documentation Learn more about the [Lotus Domino Connector](microsoft-identity-manager-2016-connector-domino.md) reference documentation
+Learn more about the[Generic SQL Connector](microsoft-identity-manager-2016-connector-genericsql.md) reference documentation.
+Learn more about the [Web Services Connector](microsoft-identity-manager-2016-ma-ws.md) reference documentation.
+Learn more about the [PowerShell Connector](microsoft-identity-manager-2016-connector-powershell.md) reference documentation.
+Learn more about the [Lotus Domino Connector](microsoft-identity-manager-2016-connector-domino.md) reference documentation.